 Our walk starts next to the riverfront, then ambles up the hill past a Christmas market that’s just opening up for the day.
 Of course I make a mental note to return.
 Cologne has seven Christmas markets in all.

 Approaching a busy street, we stop to admire a snow-covered Christmas tree before continuing up the hill to the star of the city—the Cologne Cathedral, which took six centuries to build.
 Scaffolding supports one of the spires of the cathedral, the largest Gothic church in Europe.
 Although it suffered 14 hits in WWII bombing raids, the structure remained standing but in devastated condition.

 Repairs on Cologne Cathedral lasted until 1956.
 Now a UNESCO World Heritage site, it is Germany’s most visited landmark, hosting an average of 20,000 people each day.
 Entrance to main areas of the cathedral is free however paid tours are also available.

-Inside, stained glass windows cast a muted but colorful glow into the cavernous cathedral.
-Our group lines up to pass by a gilded box that reportedly holds bones from the three magi, the reason for the cathedral’s grandeur and appeal.
+Inside Northern Europe’s largest Gothic cathedral, stained glass windows cast a muted but colorful glow into the cavernous cathedral.
+Our group lines up to pass by an enormous box gilded with gold that reportedly holds bones from the three magi, the reason for the cathedral’s grandeur and appeal.

 Using the free ticket included with the walking tour, Alan and I sample our first hot mug of Glüwein, mulled wine that’s ever present at German Christmas markets.